Last Updated on July 3, 2020 by Ryan Harrell

 To make things easier, you can download this list in a spreadsheet format below.
 Just open it in Excel or Google Sheets and save hours on music promotion.

-Want a Free Spreadsheet With This List?
+Want a Free Spreadsheet With All the Contacts?